“To Be a Player...”

 no last man standing,

-no flagstaff in grip,
+no flagstaff in grip.

-it.
+No grip.
 No one.

 My eyes